louisaspicer/CV/README.md

 Being meticulous is one of the main reasons why I was able to progress and develop my job role throughout my time at Premier Comms.
 Soon after joining the digital team, this skill was recognised and I was entrusted with the responsibility to audit and create metadata files before they were used for platform deliveries.

-The producers continually used me as a primary resource to check and/or create documents for clients, as I was able to use my keen eye for detail to quickly spot errors.
 This skill has come through in many different subjects, from placing importance on pleasant composition in the little details in Photography, Film and Graphic Design, to thoroughly scanning lines of data and code.

 ### <a name="projects">Projects & Code</a>
 Project | Summary | Technologies